dcarastan/concourse-docker/README.md

 Introduction
 ------------
-The project goal is to instantiate a local Concourse CI cluster and blog site for personal needs.
-I run it on Mac OS 10.12.6 but code can be easily tweaked to run on Linux.
+The `Concourse in a box` project goal is to instantiate a local Concourse CI cluster and blog site for personal needs.
+I run it on Mac OS 10.12.6, but code can be easily tweaked to run on Linux.
 YMMV.
 Feel free to fork and modify to fit your needs.

 Requirements
 ------------